zplunte/cis322/import/README.txt

     - Python script takes <dbname> as 1st arg <tablename> as 2nd arg <full_path>
       as 3rd arg.
 Imports the present .csv file specified by full_path into the specified database.

+      NOTE: I'm having trouble handling NULL's in imported .csv's using the copy method.
+Not quite sure how to resolve this an unfortunately I didn't figure it out in time.
+Working to resolve this as soon as possible.